awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 Average time that customers spent on hold while connected to an agent\.
 This is calculated by averaging [CustomerHoldDuration](ctr-data-model.md#CustomerHoldDuration-CTR) \(from the contact record\)\.

 In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is HOLD\_TIME\.

+This average only includes contacts that went on hold\.
 + Type: String \(*hh:mm:ss*\)
 + Category: contact record\-driven metric